 It will default to the email your are logged into AdWords with, but you can choose “use a different account” to sign into your My Business account.

 3. Filter your My Business addresses.
 If you have more than one business address in your account, you can set a filter to only use certain addresses in AdWords.
 You set these filters using the business names or categories from your My Business account.

 I haven’t found a specific date yet for when manual/”not upgraded” location extensions will be phased out, but better to prepare for upgraded location extensions now.

 If you’d like to learn more about setting up ad extensions for your AdWords account, attend one of our upcoming AdWords trainings.

-This entry was posted in Technology, Google AdWords, PPC, Search Engine Marketing and tagged ad extensions, location extensions.
+This entry was posted in Technology, Google AdWords, Paid Search, Search Engine Marketing and tagged ad extensions, location extensions.
 Bookmark the permalink.